ties2/ComputerVision-DataScience-Master/lectures/machine learning/Hyper Parameter Tuning.markdown

 ## Genetic Algorithms [cite: 15, 421]

-Genetic Algorithms (GAs) are a type of optimization-based method [cite: 278] that can be used for hyper-parameter tuning[cite: 611].
+Genetic Algorithms (GAs) are a type of optimization-based method that can be used for hyper-parameter tuning.

-  * **Concept:** A search heuristic inspired by Charles Darwin's theory of natural selection[cite: 422, 433].
+  * **Concept:** A search heuristic inspired by Charles Darwin's theory of natural selection.
   * **Process:** It starts with an initial population of candidate solutions.
-The "best" (most fit) individuals are selected for reproduction (crossover) and mutation to create a new generation[cite: 422, 434, 445].
+The "best" (most fit) individuals are selected for reproduction (crossover) and mutation to create a new generation.
-  * **Limitation:** GAs **do not guarantee** finding the global optimal solution[cite: 423].
+  * **Limitation:** GAs **do not guarantee** finding the global optimal solution.
 They can sometimes get stuck in a "local minimum".

 ### GA Terminology [cite: 462]